arst/resurrect.us/README.md

 # Resurrect.us

-Simple URL shortener to study ASP.NET Core.
+Simple URL shortener to learn ASP.NET Core basics.

 # How to run